When the Ministry of Highways and Infrastructure needs to buy land for highway projects, landowners are communicated with regarding:

 When land is required for road safety improvements, the government usually acquires land by negotiating a sale with the land owner.

 When this is not possible or the time-frame is short, the government is authorized by law to expropriate title to the land without the consent of the owner.
 The owner is entitled to compensation.
 All questions of compensation will be settled through negotiation or at the option of the land owner, by reference to the Court of Queen’s Bench.

 Land acquisition may begin as early as two-years prior to highway construction.
-You will be contacted when there is a need for environmental assessments, planning studies and initial highway design.
+Land owners will be contacted when there is a need for environmental assessments, planning studies and initial highway design.